 Tables 19 to 24 present the characteristics of CAD programs by number of graduates, specialty offerings, CAD faculty status, course offerings, articulation with industry, and college status.
 All of the colleges produced a total 80 AS (Associate of Science) degrees each year with an average 8.89 AS in each college ranging from 2 to 12; also produced a total of 349 AAS (Associate of Applied Science) degrees each year with an average 13.42 AAS degrees in each college ranging from 2 to 50 (see Table 19).
-Eighty-four percent of colleges surveyed in this study offered a Mechanical Specialty, 59.83% of the colleges offered an Architectural Specialty, and 40.63% of the colleges offered an Architectural Specialty, and 40.63% of the colleges offered an average 2.13 full-time faculty and an average 3.09 part-time faculty in CAD programs.
+Eighty-four percent of colleges surveyed in this study offered a Mechanical Specialty, 59.83% of the colleges offered an Architectural Specialty, and 40.63% of the colleges offered a Civil Specialty.
+These colleges offered a total of 14 specialties (see Table 20).
+Table 21 indicates that Colleges had an average 2.13 full-time faculty and an average 3.09 part-time faculty in CAD programs.

 All of the colleges offered CAD courses with an average 7.72 CAD courses.

 Nearly 85% of the colleges offered evening courses; nearly 60% of the colleges offered board drawing courses, 22% offered weekend courses, and 16% offered Internet courses for CAD programs (see Table 22).